farcaster-project/RFCs/02-user-stories.md

 ## Swap phase

-The swap phase starts for each role with the common set of parameters defined above as the interface, the public offer.
+The swap phase for each role starts with the common set of parameters defined above as the interface: the public offer.

-plus for Alice's role:
+In addition, for Alice's role:

  * The destination Arbitrating address

-and for Bob's role:
+And, in addition, for Bob's role:

  * The refund Arbitrating address

 Those addresses are inputs asked by the client before the beginning of the swap and should follow the address *reuse* stategy for the concerned blockchain.

 During the swap phase the client may propose to the user an *abort* action.
-It is to the client implementation to define how a user can abort a conducting swap or not.
+It is up to the client implementation to define whether a user can abort a running swap, and how this should be done.
 We recommend that the client allows the user to *abort* only before detecting money locked on-chain.

 ### Steps